 Open Core Ventures starts commercial open source software (COSS) companies and prefers the open core business model.

-The open core business model is a method for monetizing open source software.
+The Open Core business model is a method for monetizing open source software.
 It includes a “core” version of the software that is open source and a commercial version that includes additional features and functionality that are proprietary and source-available.

 In contrast, support and services-based COSS companies (Red Hat) only produce open source code but charge subscriptions for support, training, and implementation services.

 Andrew Lampitt coined the term in 2008 after he noticed there was confusion in the industry around dual licensing strategies, and as a result, they were getting a bad rap due to what was perceived as bait-and-switch tactics.
 The problem, he argued, was that dual licensing doesn’t accurately describe the approach as an emerging business model.
-Open core does not claim to be open source—it is a business model that builds alongside an open source project.
+Open Core does not claim to be open source—it is a business model that builds alongside an open source project.

-Characteristics of open core
+Characteristics of Open Core

 1. The open source version is actively developed alongside any proprietary code